Money skills

 Find your first customer

 Start with family, neighbors, or friends.
-One paying customer proves the idea works.
+One person saying yes proves the idea has value.

 Set a fair price

-Look at what materials cost, what similar things sell for, and what feels fair for the work.
+Look at what it costs to make, what similar things go for, and what feels right for the effort.

 5

-Organized by type so the child can pick the approach that matches their personality.
+Organized by style so kids can pick the approach that matches their personality.
+Every project requires parent guidance.

 8-13

-Make bracelets, stickers, bookmarks, or keychains and sell them at school events, markets, or to family.
+Design bracelets, stickers, bookmarks, or keychains and sell them at school events, markets, or to family and friends.

 8-12